MicrosoftDocs/cloud-adoption-framework/docs/govern/build-governance-team.md

 A cloud governance team needs to perform certain essential functions in an organization.
 The list of functions can vary between organization, but the essentials don't.
 You need to understand the essential functions of the cloud governance team, so you can select the right people, grant the proper authority, and define their scope.
 Here's a list of essential cloud functions the cloud governance team must perform:

 - *Engage stakeholders.* The governance team must actively engage with stakeholders across the organization to get input on the creation and revision of governance policies.
-The team should have an established feedback loop with various departments, such as IT, finance, and operations, to ensure policies reflect the organization's needs.
+The team should have an established feedback loop with various departments, such as IT, finance, operations, security, compliance, to ensure policies reflect the organization's needs.

 - *Assess organizational risks.* It's essential for the governance team to organize regular assessments of organizational risk.
 The team is responsible for identifying risk to the organization and converting risks into governing corporate policies.
 Risk assessments must quantify the risks to the organization and prioritize the mitigation of the biggest risks.
 Utilizing risk assessment tools and methodologies, the team should evaluate security, compliance, and operational risks.
 They should schedule assessments at regular intervals and share the findings with relevant stakeholders.

-- *Develop and update governance policies.* The team must create and periodically update governance policies to align with the broader IT strategy and compliance requirements.
+- *Develop and update governance policies.* The team must create and frequently update governance policies to align with the broader IT strategy and compliance requirements as they arise.
 This task requires collaboration with various departments, including legal, compliance, and IT security.
 The goal is to ensure policies are comprehensive, enforceable, and reflective of the latest in cloud technology and regulatory landscapes.

-- *Develop training.* To ensure adherence to governance policies, the team must develop training programs for the organization.
-Training materials could include online courses, workshops, and documentation for different roles within the organization.
-The goal is to help employees understand their responsibilities in maintaining cloud governance standards.
+- *Develop adoption program.* To ensure adherence to governance policies, the team must develop an adoption program for the organization.
+This can include, but not limited, to training materials including online courses, workshops, and documentation for different roles within the organization.
+Accompanied by communication plan explaining the details and the desired outcome the Governance Team will produce.
+The goal is to help employees understand their responsibilities in maintaining cloud governance standards and how this effects their role related activities on a daily base.

 - *Establish and report on governance.* The governance team must establish metrics that measure the effectiveness of governance initiatives.
 They need to create a method to report their findings to management and stakeholders.
 For example, they could create a dashboard that tracks compliance rates, incident response times, and user satisfaction.
 It allows the team to measure the progress of governance efforts and identify areas for improvement.